otorreno/hpc-excelerate/day2/README.md

 * **Generate all the fragment files for all the comparisons** with the following steps:
   * Calculate the fragments:
     * `../bin/allVsAll.sh 100 65 16 fasta > workloadFrags.sh`
-    * `sbatch --ntasks 7 --mem=20gb --time=01:00:00 ../bin/slurmWrapperMPI.sh time mpirun -np 7 /mnt/home/users/tic_182_uma/oscart/gecko-parallel-external/bin/scheduler workloadFrags.sh 2`
+    * `sbatch --ntasks 7 --mem=60gb --time=01:00:00 --partition=local ../bin/slurmWrapperMPI.sh mpirun -np 7 /home/griduser050/hpc-excelerate/day2/gecko-parallel-external/bin/scheduler workloadFrags.sh 2`
   * Results will be stored in the **frags** folder